sous-chefs/zabbix-agent/README.md

     node['zabbix']['agent']['source_url'] = "http://domain.com/path/to/source.tar.gz"

 #### Prebuild install
-Currently untested.
-Pull requests and kitchen tests desired.
+The current latest prebuild is behind the source and packaged versions.
+You will need to set node['zabbix']['agent']['version'] to the version you wish to be installed.

+#### Cookbook file install
+This will install a provided package that can be included in the ./files directory of the cookbook itself and stored on the chef server.

 #### Chocolatey install
 Currently untested.
 Pull requests and kitchen tests desired.

 ### Note :
 A Zabbix agent running on the Zabbix server will need to :
-* use a different account than the on the server uses or it will be able to spy on private data.
+* use a different account than the one the server uses or it will be able to spy on private data.
 * specify the local Zabbix server using the localhost (127.0.0.1, ::1) address.

 # RECIPES